Rahul-pamula/email_engine/docs/project3-architecture.md

 - **`PreviewService`**: Handles HTML processing and viewport simulations.
 - **`ValidationService`**: Responsible for parsing tokens and verifying injectability.
 - **`MockDataService`**: Manages and injects mock payloads into templates for previewing.
 - **`AccessibilityEngine`**: A rigorous validation layer that inspects the MJML Abstract Syntax Tree (AST) before transpilation.
-It enforces `alt` attributes on images, validates semantic heading hierarchies (e.g., H1 -> H2 -> H3), and automatically injects `lang` and `dir` parameters based on the tenant's profile to support screen reader pronunciation engines.
+It enforces `alt` attributes on images, validates semantic heading hierarchies (e.g., H1 -> H2 -> H3), and automatically injects `lang` and `dir` parameters based on the user's profile to support screen reader pronunciation engines.

 ### Mermaid Flow Diagram
 ```mermaid